 It’s the morning of the wedding.
 All of the sweat, tears, anxiety, and hours of planning will finally materialize today.
 The last thing on your mind is what to eat for breakfast.
 How can someone eat with all the stomach knots and nerves associated with the big day?
 Not to mention, there is usually a wedding dress to put on in a few hours.

 Topping our list is the incredible egg.
-There are so many ways to cook an egg: hard-boiled, scrambled, poached, fried, egg whites or make an omelet.
+There are so many ways to cook an egg: hard-boiled, scrambled, poached, fried, egg whites, or omelets.
 Calories range from a mere 17-90 calories (approximately) and can bring in as much as 6 grams of protein, depending on how the eggs are prepared.

 Though spinach may not immediately come to mind for breakfast, this leafy green is versatile and easy to incorporate into a morning routine.
 Spinach is low in calories, with 30 percent of the calories coming from protein.
 Replace lettuce with spinach, or add it to an egg omelet.